 To make research and access easier for investors, many mutual funds with the growth and income objective have the phrase "growth & income" in the formal name of the fund.
-Prominent and differing examples of growth and income funds include Calamos Growth & Income (CGIIX), which invests in convertible bonds, and Vanguard Growth & Income (VQNPX), which invests in growth stocks and value stocks, with no exposure to bonds.
+Prominent and differing examples of growth and income funds include Fidelity Growth and Income (FGRIX) and Vanguard Growth & Income (VQNPX), which invest in growth stocks and value stocks, with no exposure to bonds.

-Caution & Strategy: Growth and Income Funds Aren't Always the Right Choice
+Who Growth and Income Funds Are Right For

-I like Dave Ramsey but perhaps a greater investment approach to growth and income for many investors, both beginners and advanced, is to can access exposure to growth and income by simply investing in one of the best S&P 500 index funds, which will provide exposure to growth and value stocks, and a good bond fund, which will complete and add to the income side of the growth and income objective while helping reduce overall market risk in the portfolio.
+I like Dave Ramsey but perhaps a greater investment approach to growth and income for many investors, both beginners and advanced, is to access growth stocks and income stocks by simply investing in one of the best S&P 500 index funds.
+This will provide exposure to growth and value stocks.
+Investors may also choose to invest in a bond fund, which will complete and add to the income side of the growth and income objective while helping reduce overall market risk to the portfolio.

-Also, many investors already have funds with a growth objective and an income (value) objective.
-Adding a growth and income fund could cause too much fund overlap, which reduces portfolio diversification and increases market risk.
+Also, many investors already have funds with a growth objective and funds with an income (value) objective.
+Adding an additional growth and income fund could cause too much fund overlap, which reduces portfolio diversification and increases market risk.